 You’re in a meeting with a client when it starts.
 The gurgling.
 The cramping.
 The pain.
 You know that if you don’t get to the bathroom now, you may have a problem.

-With a hasty “excuse me,” you get up from the table and make a mad dash, leaving your client confused and your co-workers worried.
+With a hasty “excuse me,” you get up from the table and make a quick exit, leaving your client confused and your co-workers wondering what happened.

-When you have a condition like Crohn’s disease or ulcerative colitis, it can flare at any time -- even in the middle of the meeting of your life.
+When you have a condition like ulcerative colitis or Crohn’s disease, it can flare at any time -- even in the middle of the meeting you can’t miss.

 Megan Starshak, a marketing coordinator in Milwaukee, WI, knows that’s possible.
 She’s been upfront about her ulcerative colitis with her bosses and co-workers throughout her career.